About the Cornelia T. Bailey Foundation

 Through strong community partnerships, we harness the transformative power of the arts to elevate educational outcomes, foster creativity, and enhance quality of life.

-We believe in the synergy that arises when artists, educators, advocates, and creatives from all disciplines—musicians, museum professionals, actors, writers, and teachers—collaborate.
-The arts play a fundamental role in youth development, nurturing healthy brain function, social growth, and emotional resilience.
+We believe in the synergy that arises when artists, educators, advocates, and creatives from all disciplines—musicians, museum professionals, actors, writers, and teachers—come together and collaborate.
+It is scientifically proven that the arts play a fundamental role in youth development, nurturing healthy brain function, social growth, and emotional resilience.

 Aligned with our mission, we also support initiatives that protect and utilize nature as a source of enrichment and healing.
 Conservation and beautification efforts are not only essential to environmental health but also to individual and community well-being.
 Research consistently shows that time spent in nature supports both physical and mental health, especially for children.
 We are committed to partnering with organizations that recognize the vital connection between a thriving natural environment and a thriving population.

 Equally important is our dedication to supporting veterans.
 We recognize the sacrifices made by servicemen and women and believe they deserve meaningful pathways to recovery, healing, and renewed purpose.
 That’s why we invest in programs that provide therapeutic support, service animals, respite opportunities, and community-centered initiatives that help veterans and their families thrive.
-Veterans’ well-being is not only a moral imperative but also a cornerstone of strong, resilient communities.
+Veterans’ well-being is not only a moral imperative but also a cornerstone of a strong, resilient community.

-As a charitable foundation, we remain committed to supporting initiatives that drive progress, improve lives, and create lasting, positive impact across the arts, the environment, medical science, and veteran support.
+As a charitable foundation, we remain committed to supporting initiatives that drive progress, improve lives, and create lasting, positive impact across the arts, the environment, education, and veteran support.

 Our Programs

-Philanthropic Arts Program (P/Arts)
+• Philanthropic Arts (P/Arts)

-Eager to Learn Program
+• Eager to Learn

-New Era Writers Program
+• New Era Writers

-Veterans Assistance Program
+• Veterans Assistance

 General Grants